Is Rising Student Debt Harming the U.S. Economy?

 However, experts and policymakers differ in their proposals for how to address the problem.
 The most recent debate has centered on the issue of loan cancellation: some have called for universal loan cancellation in varying amounts, while others say only targeted relief is warranted.
 Still other experts have proposed system-wide reforms beyond canceling existing debt.

 Large-scale debt cancellation.
 Universal debt relief calls for a blanket cancellation of all existing student loans.
 Other large-scale plans call for forgiving up to $50,000 for all borrowers.
-Proponents argue that large-scale debt cancellation would help advance racial and socioeconomic equality and provide critical financial assistance amid the COVID-19 pandemic.
+Proponents argue that large-scale debt cancellation would help advance racial and socioeconomic equality and boost the economy.
 Without the burden of student loans, they say, more people will be able to buy homes, take entrepreneurial risks, or save for retirement.
 Opponents counter that broad cancellation would be unfair to those who successfully paid off their student loans or who avoided debt altogether.
 They also say it would disproportionately benefit high-earning Americans, such as doctors and lawyers, who may have large debts but would likely not struggle with their payments.
 Another concern is who would bear the cost, since the price tag is estimated to be in the hundreds of billions to trillions of dollars.

 Targeted debt relief.
-These plans would forgive most or all debt for borrowers who make under a certain income, and supporters of targeted relief often advocate for income-driven repayment plans (IRI).
-IRIs allow borrowers to pay an amount proportional to their income, and have their remaining balance cleared after ten years assuming they’ve made all qualifying payments.
+These plans would forgive most or all debt for borrowers who make under a certain income; supporters of targeted relief often advocate for income-driven repayment (IDR) plans.
+IDRs allow borrowers to pay an amount proportional to their income, and have their remaining balance cleared after ten years assuming they’ve made all qualifying payments.
 While proponents argue that targeting the lowest-income borrowers is the fairest approach, critics say that it would do little to stop universities from raising tuition and other costs.

 Systemic reforms.
 A 2020 report by the Aspen Institute proposed system-wide reforms such as limiting tuition rates at public colleges, increasing aid for low-income students, incentivizing employers to offer tuition assistance, and restricting federal-loan-fund distribution to institutions that have a history of low post-graduation employment rates and other poor outcomes for students.
-Some policymakers have proposed reforms to treat student loans like any other consumer debt, meaning it would be dischargeable in bankruptcy court.
+Policymakers are now increasing their efforts to treat student loans like any other consumer debt, creating pathways to discharge student debt by filing for bankruptcy.
 Other experts and lawmakers say public funding should be increased to, for example, make public colleges and universities tuition-free.

 Recommended Resources

-The Congressional Research Service explains federal student debt relief [PDF] in the context of the COVID-19 pandemic.
+The Congressional Research Service explores federal student debt relief [PDF] in the context of the COVID-19 pandemic.

 Forbes Advisor breaks down current statistics on student debt.